open-webui/docs/docs/getting-started/advanced-topics/env-configuration.md

 #### `VECTOR_DB`

 - Type: `str`
+- Options:
+- `chroma`, `milvus`, `qdrant`, `opensearch`, `pgvector`
 - Default: `chroma`
-- Description: Specifies which vector database system to use, either 'chroma' for ChromaDB or 'milvus' for Milvus.
+- Description: Specifies which vector database system to use.
 This setting determines which vector storage system will be used for managing embeddings.

 #### `RAG_EMBEDDING_ENGINE`